As her trial comes to a close, the story of Elizabeth Holmes and Theranos remains a captivating mystery

 After settling with the Securities and Exchange Commission following charges for “massive fraud”, in 2018 Holmes was stripped of most of her control of the company.
 She and her partner were accused of raising millions of dollars by making misleading statements about, mainly, how well their blood-testing device worked amongst other things.

 Essentially, the confident and charismatic Holmes built what was a billion-dollar company based on a fear of needles, a pack of lies and ambition that saw her blind to anything else but continuing her web of intricate deceit.
 Or, the ‘fake-it-till-you-make-it’ way of thinking.

-Did she go to prison?
+Will she go to prison?

-With all the drama, it’s little surprise that she is the subject of two documentaries and a podcast — The Dropout — as well as an upcoming movie starring Jennifer Lawrence.
-The Dropout series tells the story of the scandal with Amanda Seyfried playing the role of Holmes.
+With all the drama, it’s little surprise that Holmes is the subject of two documentaries and a podcast — The Dropout — as well as an upcoming movie starring Jennifer Lawrence.
+HBO’s The Dropout series tells the story of the scandal with Amanda Seyfried playing the role of Holmes.
 It is currently being filmed.

-She may have not played with fire but she has blood on her hands in some form — the world is just baffled how she managed to get away with it for so long.
+She may have not played with fire but Holmes has blood on her hands in some form — the world is just baffled how she managed to get away with it for so long.